This Quality Sets the CEOs of McDonald’s, Netflix, and Apple Apart

 Leaders who fail to eagerly greet change, choosing instead to hold fast to existing processes and procedures, rarely make it out on top.
 That’s why it came as no surprise to many corporate influencers when Toys R Us filed for bankruptcy in 2017.
 “Retailers…They have to morph, they have to modify,” said Mark Cohen, a former retail executive and current director of retail studies at Columbia University’s Graduate School of Business.
 “They have to represent the changes in the marketplace and their customers’ behavior.
 Toys R Us has never been able to wrap their arms around the changes necessary, and this is the inevitable outcome.”

 The downfall of other once-successful companies including Kodak, Nokia, Xerox, and Blockbuster, further evidence the claim that intelligence is the ability to adapt to change.
-Unfortunately, most organizations have a long way to go: according to the Workplace Accountability Index, only 8% of employees strongly agree that their organization thinks outside the box to solve problems.
+Unfortunately, most organizations have a long way to go: according to the Culture Advantage Index, only 8% of employees strongly agree that their organization thinks outside the box to solve problems.

 Improve Your Ability to Adapt to Change in the New Year